symfony/symfony-docs/serializer/encoders.rst

 The ``YamlEncoder``
 ~~~~~~~~~~~~~~~~~~~

-This encoder requires the :doc:`Yaml Component </components/yaml>`.
+This encoder requires the :doc:`Yaml Component </components/yaml>` and
+transforms from and to Yaml.